Thoracic Injury Management: From ER to Recovery

 This early activity also plays a huge role in preventing blood clots, which can be a risk when you’re less mobile after an injury.
 A physical therapist or your doctor will show you exactly what to do.
 Following their guidance is a simple but powerful way to prevent complications and take an active role in your healing process.

-Using Telehealth for Follow-Up Care
+How Telehealth Supports Your Follow-Up Care

 Keeping up with follow-up appointments is crucial, but getting to a doctor’s office when you’re recovering from a major injury can be a challenge.
 This is where telehealth can be incredibly helpful.
 Virtual visits allow your medical team to check on your progress, answer your questions, and monitor your recovery without you having to leave home.